StephenJLu/hashnode-archive/cm5j3t8tx000609jv3zg1ac6u.md

 * Add the quarter and year of publication to the title based on the file name

-    * For example, a pdf named `Nov2021.pdf` would automatically be associated with “4th Quarter 2021” in the database.
+    * For example, a PDF named `Nov2021.pdf` would automatically be associated with “4th Quarter 2021” in the database.

 * Display the new publication on the front-end